DennisD2/hp4952hacks/analysis.md

 This would also explain why there these two EEPROMs on main board and memory board have same (z80 code) content.
 The ROM id is 04952-10029.

+Update: I measured most contacts of mysterious chip, they have same pin numbers as the NSC800.
+So I ordered a NSC800 CPU, exact type is NSC-800N3I with 2.5MHz clock.
+And the cool thing is, after replacing the 1820-4838 custom chip with that off-the-shelf CPU, the HP4952a boots and behaves like before.
+I have not tested much so far, but I would conclude that the 1820-4838 is simply a NSC800 with HP product number printed on its case.

 ## Further reading
 * Sigrok decoder HowTo https://sigrok.org/wiki/Protocol_decoder_HOWTO
 * my patched Z80 decoder, to work with wait states in FETCH cycle [sigrok-z80-decoder](sigrok-z80-decoder).